 - Students who meet the eligibility criteria for the Discretionary Bursary

 - Students who make applications for Additional Help

-It is important to note that the available fund is extremely limited.
 The school is under no obligation to make payments and failure to comply with the terms of the Attendance Policy and/or the Sixth Form Contract will result in further funding not being available.

 Students who are deemed eligible should be aware that to continue to receive their full allocation of bursary/funding throughout the year: